jorge1289/jorge1289/README.md

 </a>

 ## Welcome to my GitHub!
  I am a recent graduate from the University of California, Berkeley, with a degree in Electrical Engineering and Computer Sciences.
-I am passionate about software engineering and creating technologies that help people life a better life.
+I am passionate about software engineering and developing technologies that help people live a better life.

 - 🤝 I’m available for recruiting.